 Do you have a slope on your property down which excess water flows, causing erosion on the slope and/or a landscape drainage problem below?
 Homeowners can address this problem by building dry creek beds.
 Besides the practical aspect of improving landscape drainage, these features can also be attractive.
-In fact, some folks with absolutely no landscape drainage problems build them just because they like the way they look.
+In fact, some folks with absolutely no drainage problems in the yard build them just because they like the way they look.

 - What if you're not allowed to redirect the water to the street?
-Unless you already have a landscape drainage system in place (allowing you to route the runoff into that system), you have 2 main options.
-You could channel the water to a location on your land (but make sure it's your land, not a neighbor's!) where it's less troublesome and where, if the soil is sandy enough, it can percolate harmlessly down into the ground.
+Unless you already have a landscape drainage system in place (allowing you to route the runoff into that system), you have two main options.
+You could channel the water to a location on your land (but make sure it's truly your land, not a neighbor's) where it's less troublesome and where, if the soil is sandy enough, it can percolate harmlessly down into the ground.
 A second option is to build a pond and funnel the water into it.

 - Take the soil that you're excavating and mound it up along the sides of your dry creek bed, as you go.
 This will reduce the amount of digging that you have to do, since you'll be lowering the base and raising the sides in one motion.
 Tamp down this excavated soil with a tamping tool.

 - After the trench for the dry creek bed has been dug, lay down landscape fabric along its whole length.
 You want the fabric to cover the mounds of earth on both sides, as well as the trench.
 Hold the fabric in place using fabric pins or garden staples.
 Now for the part of the project that will be visible to viewer's: the rock.